 Emotional Self-Regulation is a cognitive-behavioral therapy protocol that helps the participant to explore emotions and patterns of behavior and learn strategies for managing difficult emotions.
 The protocol can be used as a group or in an individual format.
-The curriculum and journal are available in English and Spanish and are gender-responsive.
+The curriculum and journal are available in English and Spanish and is available for both men and women.

 The Emotional Self-Regulation journal explores helpful ways for the participant to respond to difficult emotions that lead to more positive interactions and outcomes.
 The concepts and skills presented in this treatment protocol are best learned by interactive practice, review, and by completing the between-session assignments.
+Typically, this program is completed in 10 sessions, each lasting one hour, with a maximum of 12 participants.